Categories

 • Drinking age is 18, last call is never – this city is alive and kicking 24/7!

-• Rua Augusta is Sao Paulo’s nightlife central, particularly along Baixo Augusta (a stretch filled with wall-to-wall bars, gastro-restaurants, strip clubs and several small nightclubs called bar-baladas).
+• Rua Augusta is Sao Paulo’s nightlife central, particularly along Baixo Augusta (a stretch filled with wall-to-wall bars, gastro-restaurants, strip clubs and bar-baladas).

-• Vila Madalena is the place to go for a more traditional night out, with many Brazilian gastropubs and places hosting live Samba bands.
+• Vila Madalena is the place to go for a more traditional night out, with many gastropubs and bars hosting live Samba bands.

 • Great bars for solo travelers: The Blue Pub ($$ – Bela Vista), Cervejaria Dogma ($$$ – beer garden), Bar Moela (pub), St. John’s Irish Pub ($$).